 Interest

-An interest-based revenue strategy or an investment based revenue strategy is common among banks and prepaid wallet service providers.
-Banks usually generate revenue in the form of interest on their offerings (loans) and prepaid-wallet service providers like PayTM & PayPal generate their revenue by depositing the money kept in their e-wallets in escrow bank accounts.
+An interest-based revenue strategy or an investment based revenue strategy is common among banks.
+Banks usually generate revenue in the form of interest on their offerings (loans).

 Donation